Internship FAQs for Employers

 An intern’s wage will vary depending on several factors.
 Some aspects to take into consideration include experience, level of education, major, work location, responsibilities, and of course your company’s budget.
 Many companies offer interns approximately 75% of the wage they would offer a permanent employee in a similar role.
 To receive the most recent salary data, log-in to your SpartaJobs account, click the “Account” tab and select “Economic/salary/workforce trends/updates & reports.”
 You will receive related information as it becomes available.
 If you are interested in recent graduate salaries, you can view our employment and salary reports here.

-Internship experiences differ from regular employment primarily in the emphasis on learning and professional development.
+Internship experiences differ from regular employment primarily due to the emphasis on learning and professional development.
 Regular employment is a paid work experience that may be unrelated to your major and may lack specific learning goals.
-All work experiences can have their share of routine tasks (data entry, clerical work, telephone calling), however, internships should be offered with the intent to foster real-world experience, learning and professional training at least 80% of the time.
+All work experiences have routine tasks (data entry, clerical work, telephone calling), however, internships should be offered with the intent to foster real-world experience, learning and professional training combined.
+Remember, an internship is a learning experience, not a regular job.